Tanwika/SunbirdEd-mobile-app/README.md

   ]
 }
 ```
-**Tabs Page COnfigurations**
+**Tabs Page Configurations**
 Configure the tabs page according to the requirement.
-Fllowing are the configurable settings for tabs.
+Following are the configurable settings for tabs.
 ```
 {
   "tabs": [